-French I - (1 credit) Prerequisite: None
+French I - (1 credit) 9th-11th Grade

 Listening, speaking, reading, and writing skills and concepts that result in the understanding of most routine situations will be taught.
-Students will be made aware of concepts of culture which result in the knowledge and awareness of the history and culture of other people.
+Students will be made aware of concepts of culture which result in the knowledge and awareness of the history and culture of another people.

-French II - (1 credit) Prerequisite: French I
+French II - (1 credit) 10th-12th Grade Prerequisite: French I